PauseAI/pauseai-website/src/posts/scenarios.md

 This results in the most capable computer virus that has ever existed.

 It uses over 1000 different zero-day exploits to infect virtually every device on the planet.
-It spreads over Wi-fi, Bluetooth, USB, and TCP-IP.
+It spreads over Wi-Fi, Bluetooth, USB, and TCP-IP.
 The virus is designed to be as stealthy as possible, before activating.
-In minutes it has infected 80% of all devices on the planet.
+In minutes, it has infected 80% of all devices on the planet.
 When it is activated, it bricks every device it has infected.

 Meanwhile, in grocery stores all over the world, people suddenly can no longer pay using their cards and phones - all screens are black.